Guiso079/Undergraduate-Dissertation-/README.md

-# Undergraduate-Dissertation-
+## Undergraduate-Dissertation-
-Code for my Undergraduate Dissertation in the BSc Philosophy, Politics, and Economics with Social Data Science at UCL.
+This repository contains the code for my Undergraduate Dissertation in the BSc Philosophy, Politics, and Economics with Social Data Science at UCL.

-The first file consists simply of the raw code without output, while the second and third include the code output in the form of an HTML and PDF document.
+The first file contains the raw code without any output.
+The second and third files are enhanced with the code output, provided in HTML and PDF formats, respectively.

 **Dissertation Title**: A rising Tide?
 The Effects of Municipal Muslim Population Shares on Local Islamophobia in Switzerland.